ilyub/typescript-types/README.md

 # Typescript types

-Replaces "any" with "unknown" in some typescript lib definitions.
+Replaces "any" with "unknown" in some typescript types.